jasonbaker/envbuilder/README.md

 **Does envbuilder have to be used for Python?**

 Envbuilder was designed to be flexible enough that it could *theoretically* be used with other languages, but this has not yet been tried.
-Any willing saps (aka "open source developers") willing to test this out are encouraged to do so!
+Any saps (aka "open source developers") willing to test this out are encouraged to do so!